 But if the screen is big enough, you may notice apparent differences immediately.

-Apart from screen size and the distance factors, the difference between 4k and 1080p monitors also depends largely on the user’s eyesight quality.
+Apart from screen size and distance factors, the difference between 4k and 1080p monitors also depends largely on the user’s eyesight quality.

 For a user with 20/20 vision quality, you may notice the difference even if you sit farther away from the 4k screen compared to those with a lower visual quality.